SigmaHQ/sigma-specification/appendix_meta_rules.md

 ## Metric Conditions

-The field condition defines the condition that must evaluate to true to generate a hit.
+The field condition defines the condition that must evaluate to true to generate a match.
 It operates on the count resulting from an event_count or value_count correlation.
-It is a map of exactly one condition criteria:
+It is a map of exactly one condition criterion:

-* gt: the count must be greater than the given value
+* `gt`: The count must be greater than the given value
-* gte: the count must be greater than or equal the given value
+* `gte`: The count must be greater than or equal the given value
-* lt: the count must be lesser than the given value
+* `lt`: The count must be lesser than the given value
-* lte: the count must be lesser than or equal the given value
+* `lte`: The count must be lesser than or equal the given value
-* range: the count must be in the given range specified as value in the format min..max.
-The ranges include the min and max values.
+* `range`: The count must be in the given range specified as value in the format `min..max`.
+The range includes the min and max values.

 ## Event Count (event_count)